jmczab/git-tris/EndeavourOS-Install.md

 Lutris normally fixes up the clickable Firefox link integration for lutris: links, but it was broken.
 Had to manually put it in my profile's handlers.json

 ## Game installation failures!
-1. vulkan failure using wine (causes error 256)
+*1. vulkan failure using wine (causes error 256)*

 I tried installing the following using pacman: -
 - amdvlk lib32-amdvlk - nope :(
 - vkd3d lib32-vkd3d - yes! :D

-2. Error 256 after game install
+2. *Error 256 after game install*

 This was due to winetricks requiring cabextract.
 Normally I install it, but forgot.
 It's now in the pre-reqs above.

-3. Game failed to launch with a dxvk error.
+*3. Game failed to launch with a dxvk error.*

 Had to work out the packages required...oh look, we're missing 32 bit.
 ```
 pacman -S lib32-nvidia-utils
 ```